MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/rplugin.md

 ### Reserved R variables

-The following variables are reserved for interaction between Kusto query language and the R code:
+The following variables are reserved for interaction between Kusto Query Language and the R code:

 * `df`: The input tabular data (the values of `T` above), as an R DataFrame.
 * `kargs`: The value of the *script_parameters* argument, as an R dictionary.